Introducing this website

 This website is brought to you by the Friends of the Dales (formerly the Yorkshire Dales Society).
 Here you can browse through photos, memories, stories and historical information of relevance to the Yorkshire Dales area of the UK.

 The website has been developed through the Capturing the Past project, which is part of Stories in Stone, a scheme of conservation and community projects concentrated on the Ingleborough area.
 The scheme was developed by the Ingleborough Dales Landscape Partnership, led by Yorkshire Dales Millennium Trust, and supported by the Heritage Lottery Fund.

 The site comprises collections of local historical material, which includes photos, old documents,wills, parish records and the memories of some of those privileged to have lived and worked in these upland communities.

 The site is very much a “work in progress”.
-Additional collections will be added over the next few months as they are catalogued and digitised and by the end of 2017 we should be able to offer access to nearly 4000 items of historical material, much of it not previously available to search on-line.
+Additional collections will be added over the next few months as they are catalogued and digitised and by the spring of 2018 we should be able to offer access to nearly 2000 items (10,000 individual pages) of historical material, much of it not previously available to search on-line.